Client interface

 with the native Python binary type for the item value; for example, if an

-the value is instead the string value ‘12’, the same operation will raise a
+value 17.
+If test.BAR is instead the string value ‘12’, the same operation

 - class mktl.Item(store, key, subscribe=True, authoritative=False, pub=None)